accel-sim/accel-sim-framework/README.md

     ```
     and follow the instructions.

-2. **Accel-Sim SASS Frontend**: A simulator frontend that consumes SASS traces and feeds them into a performance model.
-The intial release of Accel-Sim coincides with the release of GPGPU-Sim 4.0, which acts as the detailed performance model.
+2. **Accel-Sim SASS Frontend and Simulation Engine**: A simulator frontend that consumes SASS traces and feeds them into a performance model.
+The intial release of Accel-Sim coincides with the release of [GPGPU-Sim 4.0](https://github.com/accel-sim/accel-sim-framework/blob/dev/gpu-simulator/gpgpu-sim4.md), which acts as the detailed performance model.
 To build the Accel-Sim simulator that uses the traces, do the following:
     ```bash
     source ./gpu-simulator/setup_environment.sh
     make -j -C ./gpu-simulator/